sakiib/KubernetesStuff/README.md

 **Status of different K8s components:** `kubectl get nodes | pods | services | replicset | deployment`

+In kubernetes although pod is the smallest unit but we don't create pods directly, we create deployments.
+Deployment is the abstraction over pods.
+It's going to create the pod underneath.
+Deployment has all the information or blueprint to create pods.
+Most basic configuration for deployment (name & image to use), rest is default.

+Replicaset is managing the replicas of a pod.
+You won't have to create/update/delete Replicaset.
+You'll be working with deployments directly, because in deployment you can configure the pod blueprint completely.

+So, the layers of abstraction: Deployment -> ReplicaSet -> Pod -> Container & everything below the Deployment is handled by Kubernetes.

+**Create deployment:** `kubectl create deployment name --image=image [options]`

 **Debugging pods:**
 **Log to console:** `kubectl logs [pod name]`